-Reference: Public Education and Outreach Tracking Form Responsible: Stormwater Coordinator Frequency: Ongoing Annually Goals: Evaluation and Assessment: Performance: documents onling general public for Municipal S Storm Wate Illicit Discha ON: Provide program reference ne and make available to the or the following: eparate Storm Sewer (MS4) Permit or Management Plan arge and Connection Ordinance Sediment Control Ordinance uction Stormwater Treatment Provided receive input ab ON: Provide a public forum to out proposed stormwater as and ordinances.
-Record public attendance and comment numbers.
-ADMINISTRATION: Make web form and telephone resources available to the public for submitting requests, such as Mayors Phone Hotline, City web report form and Nebraska H 2 O web report form received from public requests related to stormwater information, potential pollution situations and stormwater program recommendations.
-Report all resources utilized regulations and e: All proposed changes to ordinances are posted for review at prior to decision.
-100% committee (or s members that ro Lexington Storm comment on pro ordinance chang recommendatio in the SWMP. c: Coordinate a stormwater imilar group) with community eceive information about the City of twater Program, to review and oposed program, policy and ges as well as make ns for program activities included Number of participants and meetings.
-Satisfied: Yes ☐ No ☐ Explanation: We we are still trying to complete these will need to push most of these perfore documents. mance items out.
+Reference: rence: Public Education and Outreach Tracking Site Responsible: Stormwater Coordinator Frequency: Ongoing Annually Goals: Evaluation and Assessment: Performance: ADMINISTRATION: Provide program reference documents online and make available to the general public for the following: Municipal Separate Storm Sewer (MS4) Permit Storm Water Management Plan Illicit Discharge and Connection Program Erosion and Sediment Control Program Post-Construction Stormwater Treatment Program 2023-Provided Annual receive input ab ON: Provide a public forum to pout proposed stormwater as and ordinances.
+Meeting minutes are available Annual ON : Make web form and telephone able to the public for submitting Reporting information available on website Annual regulations and 6: All proposed changes to ordinances are posted for review at prior to decision.
+Meeting notices are provided Annual committee (or s members that r Lexington Storm comment on pro ordinance chang recommendation in the SWMP.
+6: Coordinate a stormwater imilar group) with community eceive information about the City of nwater Program, to review and oposed program, policy and ges as well as make ins for program activities included Meeting minutes available